-At Mayfield School, we are committed to ensuring that our school is a safe and productive learning environment.
+At Caernarvon School, we are committed to ensuring that our school is a safe and productive learning environment.
 Where necessary, interventions or disciplinary action may be used to address unacceptable behaviour by students.

-Responses to unacceptable behaviour will consider the belief that children do well if they can.
-We approach student behaviour and conduct in a way that supports positive student behaviour and personal development through proactive, responsive and restorative strategies.
+We approach student behaviour and conduct in a way that supports positive student behaviour and personal development by managing discipline through proactive, responsive, and restorative strategies.

 These strategies include, but are not limited to:

-- conversation in the context of the classroom, that usually involve the classroom teacher or other classroom staff - where appropriate, restorative conversations between students will be facilitated by staff - in more serious concerns that involve safety, or repeated concerns, administrative staff (e.g. principal, assistant principal, etc.) may be included for restorative conversations or meetings - responses to student behaviours, including consequences or interventions, will consider a student's age, maturity and individual circumstances
+- conversation in the context of the classroom, that usually involve the classroom teacher or other classroom staff. - where appropriate, restorative conversations between students will be facilitated by staff - in more serious concerns that involve safety, or repeated concerns, administrative staff (e.g. principal, assistant principal, etc.) may be included for restorative conversations or meetings. - responses to student behaviours, including consequences or interventions, will consider a student's age, maturity and individual circumstances.

-- the responses to behaviour of one student will not be discussed with a parent/family member of another child - where appropriate, parents are included in the process of conversation and consequence, and will be informed of consequences and interventions for their child, with the understanding that school administration is responsible for final decisions - age appropriate responses to unacceptable behaviour may include: recess spent walking outside with an adult, recess spent indoors at the office area, time spent working on academic tasks at the office area or in another classroom, in-school or out-of-school suspension - documenting student reflection pages, log entries, letters of suspension and formal communication with parents
+- the responses to behaviour of one student will not be discussed with a parent/family member of another child - where appropriate, parents are included in the process of conversation and consequence, and will be informed of consequences and interventions for their child, with the understanding that school administration is responsible for all final decisions. - age appropriate responses to unacceptable behaviour may include: recess spent walking outside with an adult, recess spent indoors at the office area, time spent working on academic tasks at the office area or in another classroom, in-school or out-of-school suspension. - processes are in place for documenting student reflection pages, as well as log entries, letters of suspension and formal communication with parents. - temporary removal of privileges eg. School event, field trip etc. - modified programming/timetable - behaviour contract and or Individual Behaviour Support Plan - support from the Inclusive Learning Team. - restitution for property damage.